 Attendance at this do-or-die game for the Rays was 22,820.
 That's home fans and visiting fans combined.
 The Red Sox and Orioles didn't do much better: 22,123.
 Where are those supposedly well-traveled Red Sox fans?
 Stupid Chowdaheads.
 Or maybe it was 17,123 Sox fans, and only 5,000 O's fans.
 At any rate, the combined total of 44,943 would have filled The Trop, and overflowed Fenway, but not filled Yankee Stadium II.

 So, Game 162:

 * David Price (12-13, 3.35) starts for the Rays.
 As of 10:30 AM, Joe Girardi had not yet selected a starting pitcher for the Yankees.
 He may end up going with "starter-by-committee," so as not to tax his regular starters' arms.
 This could have the effect of the Rays doing what they had to do: Sweeping this series, thus giving them a guarantee of a Game 163 -- if not, yet, one of a Game 164.
-(EDIT: Dellin Betances has been named the starter, and thus will make his major league debut.)
+(UPDATE: Dellin Betances was named the starter, and thus made his major league debut.)